 John Churton Collins was a literary critic who taught in continuing education contexts for much of his career and wrote books and reviews on a wide variety of subjects, including ethics and literature, and studies of Swift, Shakespeare and Tennyson.

-Four bursaries are available, each providing a subsidy of £3000 tuition fee reduction.
+Four bursaries are available, each one offering 100% off the full cost of tuition fees.
 To apply for the bursary, please provide a personal statement (up to 400 words), outlining your motivations for applying for the bursary, how it will enable you to study at ICE if successful and your current professional context.

 An employer reference and any relevant supporting documents e.g. proof of employment in a state school, written proof of qualified teacher status, Ofsted report from school documenting relevant deprivation metrics, school strategy setting out commitment to teaching classical studies etc. is also required.